zzzaim/webcolors/README.md

 # webcolors

-> Various color palettes bundled into one package
+> Modern color palettes bundled into one package

 Inspired by the [material-colors](https://github.com/shuhei/material-colors) and [mrmrs-colors](https://github.com/mrmrs/colors) packages.